sdht0/manchester-encoding/README.md

 Acknowledgements
 ----------------
-* Prof Abhijeet Mustafi, for the project idea and concepts of Data Communications.
+* Prof Abhijit Mustafi, for the project idea and concepts of Data Communications.
 * The wonderful community over at http://stackoverflow.com, for helping get past all bottlenecks
 * The very helpful documentation of Tkinter at http://effbot.org/tkinterbook/